Zeo768/OutreachHackathon-HEPscape/Video_scripts_CC/English_scripts_CC/HEPscape-Phase-Junior-AudioOK_English.md

 Setting: P5, in front of control room button set

 Welcome, you are in the control room of one of the experiments that takes data from the LHC.
-Here, male and female scientists, as if they were members of the crew of a ship, operate the experiment and take data.
+Here, scientists from around the world, as if they were members of the crew of a ship, operate the experiment and take data.
 Here next to me, you see a panel that shows you what the status of the experiment is at the moment.
 If all goes well, the lights will be green, otherwise, some lights will turn red.

 [siren alarm]